gosweetspot/OpenCartRestApi/README.md

 Installation is at your own risk.

+**OpenCart V2.0 users should use this version https://github.com/gosweetspot/OpenCartRestApiV2

 The package may be updated from time to time, and these upgrades may break this particular version.
 You will be required to update.

 ###ENSURE YOU BACKUP YOUR SITE BEFORE INSTALLING THIS ###